CriticalAssetManagement/CAMS-Dashboard/README.md

 For more information about the full project, please visit the [CAMS Repo](https://github.com/CriticalAssetManagement/CAMS).

+## LOCAL INSTALL

-## Getting started locally with the Miami demo (fastest way to get started)
+Getting started locally with the Miami demo (fastest way to get started)

+### Step 1.

-1. Be sure to install [Docker and the docker-compose plugin](https://docs.docker.com/engine/install/).
+Be sure to install [Docker and the docker-compose plugin](https://docs.docker.com/engine/install/).

+### Step 2.

-2. Copy `.env.default` to `.env`.
+Copy `env.default` to `.env`.

+### Step 3.

-3. Run `docker compose up`.
+Run `docker compose up`.
 You might need root access depending on whether your user has been added to the Docker group.

+### Step 4.

-4. Visit localhost:3036/Miami in your browser.
+Visit localhost:3036/Miami in your browser.

 These steps will get you up and running and will allow you to contribute to CAMS.

+## TERMINUSX INSTALL

-## Getting started for online teams
+Getting started for online teams.

-How to install CAMS locally.

 ### Step 1 - TerminusDB